maiya777/erb-templating-001/README.md

 #### #generate_pages!

 At this point, you should probably be annoyed about that whole `make_index!` method.
 Building up a string like that is lame.
 So we aren't going to be doing that again.
 For the `generate_pages!` method, you'll want to create an ERB template (in `lib/templates/movie.html.erb`) and use it to generate a page for each Movie instance.
+You should use one ERB instance inside of your block.

 Remember that you'll need to pass your current `binding` as an argument to the `ERB#result` method like this: